samrose/drupal_behat/README.md

 This is a basic set up for using Behat with Drupal.
 It contains a simple starter feature and step definitions.
-Much of this configuration was borrowed from information at http://drupalwatchdog.com/2/2/behat-mink and
+Much of this configuration was borrowed from information at http://drupalwatchdog.com/2/2/behat-mink and http://drupal.org/project/drupalextension

-It does *not* currently require, or use http://drupal.org/project/behat module
+This set up does *not* currently require, or use http://drupal.org/project/behat module